Are Las Vegas Pools Heated in Winter? (List of 22 Heated Pools)

 Related: 14 Best Las Vegas Hotels With in Room Jacuzzi (Very Cool!)

 What To Do in Las Vegas During the Winter Besides Swimming

 There’s plenty of reasons to visit Las Vegas, and the pools are definitely a good reason.
 What’s better than lounging beside a pool with a drink and the sun?
 But what if you have an opportunity to come to Las Vegas in the winter?
 Don’t worry, as there are plenty of things still to do.

 Vegas is a huge destination for musical artists.
 Literally, every band, famous or not, comes through this town.
 You can find live music in many bars or clubs, maybe even out on the street.
 If you don’t want to go to a huge concert, try somewhere local to your hotel.
 Live music can be found all over in Las Vegas.

 Even if you find it a bit cold for swimming in the winter months, never fear, Las Vegas is the land of attractions.
-How about trying another water-related activity like taking a ride on a gondola at the Grand Canal Shops (check #5 on our list of best shopping malls on the Strip) or see one of the many wonderful shows in town.
+How about trying another water-related activity, like taking a ride on a gondola at the Grand Canal Shops (check #5 on our list of best shopping malls on the Strip) or seeing one of the many wonderful shows in town.

 There’s a multitude of museums in the city.
 My favorite is the Mob Museum, where they house all the illegal mob boss history of Las Vegas from the 1920s.

 If you’re heading to Vegas around the holidays, be sure to check out our list of Christmassy things to do in Las Vegas.

 What month do pools open in Vegas?
 Pool season officially begins in Las Vegas in mid-March and runs through mid – October.